lievan/NewStatementPlacement/README.md

 # NewStatementPlacement
 Reccomends a placement for a new post on a deliberation map.

+# License
-LICENSE:'Attribution-NonCommercial-ShareAlike 3.0'
+'Attribution-NonCommercial-ShareAlike 3.0'

 # Setup
 Requirements: transformers 3.0.2, torch 1.2.0, numpy, pandas